RunninglVlan/unrealcourse/P03-BullCowGame/README.md

   - `MyActor->SetLifeSpan(1)` <- `Destroy(MyGameObject, 1)`
 - In Unreal primary unit is centimeter compared to Unity meter
 - Unreal doesn't use Exception handling, you use `check()` to trigger critical assertion error or `ensure()` to report error but not halt the program
+- `TEXT()` macro needs to be used when using string literals, without it limited ANSI encoding will be used.
+Using the macro is also more efficient